 The risk of ratings and reviews

 But even that isn’t wholly without flaws.
 It is as relevant now as it was in 2009; we simply do not know much about the person who rates or reviews a hotel on TripAdvisor and the like.
-In fact, there’s even a ‘fake review’ market present in the digital world that is said to be able to get around the detection processes in place.
+In fact, there’s even a ‘fake review’ market presence in the digital world that is said to be able to get around the detection processes in place.
 So much so that one man managed to get a restaurant that doesn’t exist rated as the top restaurant in London.

 A history of stars

-It used to be that a hotel’s star rating was the go-to check for travellers looking to book a room.
+It used to be that a hotel’s star rating was the go-to check for travelers looking to book a room.
 The star system used to be quite simple and, without the digital word of mouth, really the only information guests had to go on.

 Now, the star system is as varied and unsettled as they come, with hotels claiming everything from five to ten stars instead of the traditional rating.
 Plus, many have noted that a four-star hotel in Madrid might not feel the same as a four-star Harrogate Hotel.